intershop/intershop-pwa/docs/guides/migrations.md

 # Migrations

+## 0.25 to 0.26

+The project configuration was updated to use and test with Node.js version 14.15.0 LTS (including npm 6.14.8) for any further development.

 ## 0.24 to 0.25

 We replaced the simple [ngx-cookie-banner](https://github.com/exportarts/ngx-cookie-banner) cookie banner with an own implementation that provides the means to configure and set more fine grained cookie consent options.